dapr/docs/daprdocs/content/en/developing-applications/middleware/middleware-overview.md

     value: <VALUE>
 ...
 ```
+The type of middleware is determined by the `type` field.
+Component setting values such as rate limits, OAuth credentials and other settings are put in the `metadata` section.
+Even though metadata values can contain secrets in plain text, it is recommended that you use a [secret store]({{< ref component-secrets.md >}}).

-Next, the Dapr configuration defines the pipeline of middleware components
+Next, a Dapr [configuration]({{< ref configuration-overview.md >}}) defines the pipeline of middleware components for your application.

 ```yaml
 apiVersion: dapr.io/v1alpha1